 Abstract: I study how regions respond to price shocks in the presence of internal migration.
-I examine Indonesia in the 2000s as it faced a commodity boom and initiated its trade protection on rice, a staple food for its large population.
+I examine Indonesia in the 2000s as it faced a commodity boom for its export commodities and initiated its trade protection on rice, a staple food for its population.
 I use the variation in the potential shares of palm oil and rice sectors across district economies to measure local exposure to shocks.
-I find that districts exposed to palm oil price shocks had temporarily higher real expenditure per capita compared to the non-exposed ones.
-These exposed districts also received more migration, providing the evidence that palm oil price shocks were no longer localized.
-Meanwhile, exposure to rice price shocks did not materialize as higher purchasing power to exposed districts compared to the non-exposed ones.
-I estimate that the overall welfare increased by 0.39% in Indonesia between 2005 and 2010, and one third of the increase can be accounted for by internal migration.
+I find that the commodity boom increased the real expenditure per capita of palm oil-producing districts.
+These districts also received more migration, providing evidence that palm oil price shocks were no longer localized and internal migration spreads the windfall.
+However, these relatively higher levels of real expenditure per capita do not last after the commodity boom ends in 2014.
+Meanwhile, the trade protection on rice did not materialize as higher purchasing power to rice-producing districts.
+I estimate the overall welfare gains in Indonesia between 2005 and 2010.
+Gains from migration accounts for one-third of these gains.

 with Samuel Bazzi, Bo Cowgill, and Zoe Cullen